nathan-lally/stats-career-talk/slides/statscareer.md

 In addition, probability and statistics makeup the backbone of machine learning (ML) and artificial intelligence (AI) algorithms.

 Statistics is the core of the new discipline of data science.
-We will talk about data science later and see a demo or ML in action.
+We will talk about data science later and see a demo of ML in action.

 ***